queueit/Documentation/serverside-connectors/README.md

 The recommended way is to use the Go Queue-it self-service portal to setup the configuration.
 The configuration specifies a set of Triggers and Actions.
 A Trigger is an expression matching one, more or all URLs on your website.
 When a user enter your website and the URL matches a Trigger-expression the corresponding Action will be triggered.
 The Action specifies which queue the users should be sent to.
 In this way you can specify which queue(s) should protect which page(s) on the fly without changing the server-side integration.

+If you want to know more about how Triggers and Actions work then go [here](https://github.com/queueit/Documentation/tree/main/serverside-connectors/integration-actions)

-More details on getting that configuration can be found [here](https://github.com/queueit/Documentation/tree/main/serverside-connectors/integration-config)
+Details on getting integration configuration can be found [here](https://github.com/queueit/Documentation/tree/main/serverside-connectors/integration-config)

 _Alternatives_

 If your application server is not allowed to do external GET requests (maybe due to security reasons), then you have three options:

-1. Manually download the configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk.
+1. Manually download the integration configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk.
-2. Use an internal gateway server to download the configuration file and save to application server.
+2. Use an internal gateway server to download the integration configuration file and save to application server.
 3. Specify the configuration in code without using the Trigger/Action paradigm.
 In this case it is important *only to queue-up page requests* and not requests for resources. **For this option please visit specific repository to find example code (inline queue configuration)**.

 ### 2. Validate the `queueittoken` and store a session cookie